Why Do I Have Sheetrock Wall Cracks?

-The soil underneath and around your house is as important as the house itself.
+The soil underneath and around your house is as essential as the house itself.
 In the beginning, a construction crew managed to dig out a big hole called the “clay bowl” to fit in the entire foundation of your house.

-In most homes, the footing and basement walls (made of stone or concrete) are inside this “clay bowl” and sit atop a dense, undisturbed soil.
+In most homes, the footing and basement walls (made of stone or concrete) are inside this “clay bowl” and sit atop dense, undisturbed soil.
 A slab (one-piece concrete floor) sits on top of the footing.

-The space surrounding outside basement walls allows crews to apply a waterproofing barrier on the outside walls before filling the area with the backfill soil.
+The space surrounding the outside basement walls allows crews to apply a waterproofing barrier on the outside walls before filling the area with the backfill soil.
 Here is where it gets interesting.
 Backfill soil is the same soil removed to make the “clay bowl,” except it is now broken down into loose soil.
 That loose soil no longer has the density of natural soil that was there for millions of years.

 The backfill soil is compressed as firmly as possible, but it will never come close to the untouched soil’s density beneath the footing.
 Backfill is also used to fill the space beneath the slab flooring.
 Now, we know the two most vulnerable areas of a house: the soil surrounding the basement’s outside walls and the soil beneath the slab floor.